opensciencegrid/user-school-2019/docs/materials/day4/part2-ex3-stashcache-unique.md

 Script
 ------

 We want to write a script that uses `ffmpeg` to convert a `.mov` file to a smaller format.
 Our script will need to *copy* that movie file from Stash to the job's current working directory (as in the [previous exercise](/materials/day4/part2-ex2-stashcache-shared.md), *run* the appropriate `ffmpeg` command,  and then *remove* the original movie file so that it doesn't get transferred back to the submit server.
-This last step is  particularly important, as otherwise you will have large files transferring into the submit server and filling up your home directory space.
+This last step is  particularly important, as otherwise you will have large files transferring into the submit server and filling up your local scratch directory space.

 Create a file called `run_ffmpeg.sh`, that does the steps described above.
 Use the name of the smallest `.mov` file in the `ffmpeg` command.
 Once you've written your script, check it against the example below: